derricknguyen12/cse150a_project/README.md

  Trained the Gaussian Naive Bayes:

 We selected relevant features, including review ratio, genre encodings, price tier, and playtime tier, and applied label encoding to categorical variables.
 The dataset was split into training (80%) and testing (20%) sets.
-We then trained a Gaussian Naive Bayes (GNB) model, assuming that continuous variables follow a Gaussian distribution and categorical variables are treated independently using MLE-based probability estimation.
+We then trained a Gaussian Naive Bayes (GNB) model, which assumes that continuous variables follow a Gaussian distribution.
+Since GNB does not support categorical variables, our categorical features (price tier, playtime tier, and genre encodings) were label-encoded and treated as numerical inputs.
 The model was fit using scikit-learn’s GaussianNB implementation.

  Evaluating Model Performance:

 We evaluated the model using accuracy.
-Predictions were generated on the test set, and a confusion matrix was plotted to analyze classification performance.
+Predictions were generated on the test set after being trained on the training set.
+Accuracy was calculated using accuracy_score(y_test, y_pred), representing the proportion of correctly classified instances.
+We also plotted a confusion matrix to analyze classification performance by displaying the number of true positives (correctly recommended games), true negatives (correctly not recommended games), false positives (incorrectly recommended games), and false negatives (incorrectly not recommended games).
 Additionally, we implemented a recommendation function that inferred user preferences from their history and used the trained GNB model to predict recommendations for unplayed games.
+Using these inferred preferences, we generated recommendations by identifying unplayed games and prediciting their likelihood of being recommended.
 These recommendations were ranked based on the predicted probability of recommendation.

- ### Can you explain what Gaussian Naive Bayes is?

-Gaussian Naive Bayes (GNB) is a classification algorithm based on Bayes’ Theorem, which assumes that features are conditionally independent given the class label.
-The Gaussian variant of Naive Bayes assumes that continuous features follow a normal (Gaussian) distribution, making it suitable for datasets with numerical attributes like review ratios, playtime tiers, and price tiers.

- ### How do its training algorithms work?

-Training a Gaussian Naive Bayes classifier involves the following steps:

- - Calculate Class Priors: Compute the probability of each class (Recommended vs. Not Recommended) based on their frequency in the training data.
- - Estimate Gaussian Parameters: For each numerical feature (review ratio, playtime tier, price tier), compute the mean (μ) and variance (σ²) separately for each class.
-This assumes that the feature values within each class are normally distributed.
- - Apply Bayes' Theorem: When making predictions, the model uses the probability density function (PDF) of a Gaussian distribution to calculate the likelihood of a feature belonging to a particular class
- - Compute Posterior Probability: The posterior probability for each class is computed using Bayes’ Theorem, and the class with the highest probability is chosen as the prediction.

-The model iterates over these steps during training, learning the parameters μ and σ² for each feature-class combination, and then uses these parameters to classify new data points.

 ## Conclusion/Results

 ### Describe in detail your results, including any helpful visualizations like heatmaps, confusion matrices, etc. (if applicable).
 Please provide numerical results (unless your model's performance metrics do not include numbers).
 ![confusion_matrix](https://github.com/user-attachments/assets/d8a1100c-8d30-4f3c-979f-f59b67accb7d)

 To test the accuracy of our model, we split the data into X, which contained all of our features, and y, which contained the is_recommended column.
 We then use the train test split to split it into training and testing data.
 We then used the accuracy_score function from the sklearn metrics library to get our accuracy.
 This works because our is_recommended column tells us games that the user has previously played and either recommends or not, so we test the model to see if it can correctly guess these past games as a game the user would play or not.
-Our model scores an accuracy of 78.66%.
+Our model scores an accuracy of 78.75%.

+The above confusion matrix tells us the counts for how many true positives, false positives, true negatives, and false negatives our model predicted.
+The high number of false positives (182,479) suggests that the model is biased towards recommending games.
+This might be because of the assumption of independence among features.
+Moreover, the number of false negatives (55,631) suggests that some good recommendations were missed.
+However, the dominant true positive count (857,318) shows that the model is still effective at making correct recommendations most of the time.
+According to the confusion matrix, our model has a precision rate of 82.5%, and a recall of 94%.
+This shows that our model is good at recommending games, as the precision, recall, and accuracy are very high.

 #### Fitting Graph